bkesterbyld/maroon-potato/src/pages/services.md

       ## Learn More

-      Find out how we can get your project done at 1/10th the time and cost, even on the world's toughest computing challenges.
+      Find out how we've consistently delivered at 1/10th the cost and time from simple applications to the world's most demanding projects.
     actions:
       - label: Learn More
         url: /general-enquiries